Herero people: Cattle

 Cattle are the most valued domestic animals in the Herero culture, therefore cattle herding is the most significant and substantial activity for the Herero people.
 In the Herero culture the cattle herding and cattle trading activities are only conducted by males while females are responsible for milking cows, household chores, harvesting small field crops and taking care of the young children.
-As women are responsible for milking cows, they are also responsible for preparing the delicious sour milk called "Omaere".
+As women are responsible for milking cows, they are also responsible for preparing the delicious sour milk called "Omaere" in the pre colonial times, the worth of an OmuHerero woman was measured by milk.
 Although males are responsible for the cattle trading activities the females do most of the trading such as bartering for other goods.

 Cultural impact

 The Herero people take pride in their cattle, hence the culture of Herero requires women to wear their iconic fabric hats shaped like cow horns.
 They believe that the more cattle one has, the richer one is, making cattle a symbol of wealth.
 In celebrations such as marriages, cattle is normally eaten, whereas religious or ancestral veneration ceremonies involve the sacrifice of cows or other animals.